Back

 I trained in a film darkroom, and have routinely applied the same kind of edits that would have been possible there to my images here on this website.
 I have freely edited the images in terms of colour balance, colour intensity and contrast.
 I have locally removed dust spots, guano streaks, aeroplane trails and film scratches.
 Where there is grass surrounding my main subject, I have also often removed random distracting marks from this.
 However, I have never added details to my photographs.
 Nor have I combined details from different scenes to create new (and in my view dishonest) composite images:

-A recurring problem I have come across in using fast lenses on digital sensors is a restricted depth of focus, so that a foreground subject cannot be rendered clearly at the same time as the distant sky.
+Of course, using fast lenses wide open leads to restricted depth of focus, so that a foreground landscape subject cannot be rendered sharply at the same time as the distant sky.
 In such cases I have often made two identical exposures of the same scene, one focussed on the foreground, and another on the background.
 The sharpest elements of these two exposures are then layer masked together to form one unified and completely sharp image.
 I do not regard such focus stacking as fakery, more a legitimate correction to inherent limitations in the photographic process.

 None of my images are the product of artificial intelligence, all are location photographs made by me with a camera, then digitally edited by me using my own skill and judgment.
 I believe that my attitude to digital manipulation generally is broadly similar to that expressed by G Dan Mitchell in his 2013 post on Fredmiranda.com: